xAirx/ReactWebShopProject/README.md

     - Apollo

     - Testing with Jest, Enzyme and Snapshot testing

-    - Persistance + Session Storage

-    - State Normalization

     - Storybook, - Snapshot Testing.

-    - SCSS + Styled Components with theming and global styles. + styled theming
+    - SCSS + Styled Components with theming and global styles. + styled theming (light and dark theme aswell)

     - LogRocket and Sentry on production server